How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 So, it’s not always the quantity, it’s the quality that matters.

 Now, what if you have never written anything in your life.
-How you’re gonna manage that?
+How are you gonna manage that?

 The second option is only applicable if you want to start multiple blogs, otherwise, I highly recommend the first option – learn to write yourself.